asbillings07/gmail-clone-exercise/README.md

-# SalesLoft UI Exercise
+# UI Exercise

-This project was created as a coding exercise for a job oppourtunity.
+This project was created as a coding exercise.

 ## Live Link